 - Complete an application and any applicable Government Grant applications and supply your Social Insurance Number.
 Spouses or common-law partners may apply as joint Subscribers.
+For the Family Savings Plan and Individual Savings Plan ex-spouses or former common-law partners may apply as joint Subscribers provided both are the legal parent of a beneficiary.
 Each Subscriber's Social Insurance Number is required at the time of enrolment to register the Plan as an RESP under the Income Tax Act (Canada). - Designate a Beneficiary for CST Advantage Plan or Individual Savings Plan.
 Designate one or more Beneficiaries for Family Savings Plan.
 Each Beneficiary must be a Canadian resident.
 Multiple Beneficiaries must be (i) all siblings; (ii) all family members of the Subscriber; and (iii) all under the age of 21. - Provide your Beneficiary's Social Insurance Number within 24 months of your Application Date so that we can register your plan. - If your Beneficiary qualifies for Canada Learning Bond and/or Additional Canada Education Savings Grant, have the Beneficiary's primary caregiver complete the form designating your plan as the one to receive these grants.